Poughkeepsie, New York: Religion

 Per Sperling's BestPlaces, nearly 54% of Poughkeepsie and its surrounding area have religious affiliation.
-The largest Christian organization is the Catholic Church (37.8%), served by the Latin Church-based Archdiocese of New York.
-The second and third largest Christian organizations are Methodism (2.6%) and Presbyterianism (2.0%), and third, Anglicanism/Episcopalianism (1.7%).
+The largest Christian organization is the Catholic Church (37.8%), served by the Latin Church Archdiocese of New York.
+The second and third largest Christian organizations are Methodism (2.6%) and Presbyterianism (2.0%), and fourth, Anglicanism/Episcopalianism (1.7%).
 Anglicans or Episcopalians within the city limits and surrounding area are primarily served by the Episcopal Diocese of New York.

 The fifth largest Christian group is Pentecostalism (1.3%), followed by Lutheranism (1.1%), the Baptist Church (0.9%), the Latter-Day Saints (0.3%), and Christians of other denominations including the Eastern Orthodox and United Church of Christ (2.7%).
 The second largest religious group outside of Christianity is Islam (2.4%).
 The Islamic community primarily identifies with Sunni Islam in the area.
 Following Islam, 0.8% of the population profess Judaism and 0.1% practice an eastern religion.

 Economy

 As of 2020, the dominant industries in Poughkeepsie are healthcare, retail, education, science and technology, finance, and manufacturing.
-Cricket Wireless, Stop & Shop, Best Buy, Barnes & Noble, Rite Aid, Dunkin', Marshalls, Boost Mobile, Metro by T-Mobile, Verizon Communications, M&T Bank, Chase Bank, Big Lots, ShopRite, and Charter Communications are companies with a significant presence in the city and surrounding area.
+The arts community is part of the current wave or revitalization in Poughkeepsie with creative people moving from New York City and elsewhere, affectionately called "Poughkipsters."

 IBM has a large campus in the adjacent town of Poughkeepsie.
 It was once referred to as IBM's "Main Plant", although much of the workforce has been moved elsewhere in the company (2008).
 The site once built the IBM 700/7000 series of computers as well as the IBM 7030 Stretch computer and later, together with the Endicott site, IBM mainframes.
 The RS/6000 SP2 family of computers, which came to fame after one of them won a chess match against world chess master Garry Kasparov, were also manufactured by IBM Poughkeepsie.
 In October 2008, IBM's Poughkeepsie facility was named "Assembly Plant of the Year 2008" by the editors of Assembly Magazine.
 Poughkeepsie remains IBM's primary design and manufacturing center for its newest mainframes and high-end Power Systems servers, and it is also one of IBM's major software development centers for z/OS and for other products.
+According to IBM, as of 2024, its Quantum Data Center in Poughkeepsie operates "the highest number of available utility-scale quantum computers at a single location in the world."

 Until 1972, Poughkeepsie was home to the Smith Brothers cough drop factory.
 The Smith Brothers' gravesite is in the Poughkeepsie Rural Cemetery.

+Government

 Media

-Poughkeepsie and Dutchess County are within the media market of the New York—New Jersey—Connecticut combined statistical area, though the city is headquarters for The Poughkeepsie Journal, the third-oldest active newspaper in the United States.
-Poughkeepsie Journal is owned by USA Today.
-News 12 Hudson Valley is a regional television channel targeting the Poughkeepsie and the Hudson Valley region.
+Poughkeepsie and Dutchess County are within the media market of the New York—New Jersey—Connecticut combined statistical area, though the city is headquarters for The Poughkeepsie Journal, the second-oldest active newspaper in the United States.
+It is owned by the Gannett chain.

+News 12 Hudson Valley is a regional television channel targeting Poughkeepsie and the Hudson Valley region.

 FM radio stations in the area are: